 Many Venetians, however, speak other languages besides Italian and Venetian.
 In fact, since decades, millions of tourists from all over the world, and Europe in particular, come to Venice every year.
 As a consequence, most Venetians work with tourism, and many have learned the basics of English, French, Spanish, and German.

-Are there schools in Venice?
+Are there schools in Venice Italy?
 What about hospitals?

 Of course, there are schools as well as hospitals in Venice!

-Venice is a small yet important city, and as such it has most of those things you’d expect to find in any other major city.
+Venice is small, but it is an important city.
+Therefore, it has most of those things you’d expect to find in any other major city.

 What do people living in Venice eat?